 Kateryna is right about that.
-I had that reaction to the first photo I saw of her, taken back when she believed she was going to marry Asier and live a life together that wouldn’t end up with her killing herself.
+I had that reaction to the first photo I saw of her, taken back when she believed she was going to marry Asier and live a life together that wouldn’t end up in suicide.
 I haven’t allowed myself to forget Asier’s nefarious influence, but I mainly distributed every framed picture of Kateryna around the house because looking at her Ukrainian, model-like features brightens my day, and makes me horny.

 “Ah, yes,” I say, sounding guilty.
 “Well, Kateryna, you are the most beautiful woman I have ever seen, for sure.
 I’d venture to say that there are few in the whole world that could compare.
 But you are beautiful in the same way the sun is beautiful, you know?
 It outshines everything else, but looking straight at it will burn holes in your eyes.
-To have a close relationship with you, only astronauts wearing impossibly strong sunglasses and revolutionary heat resistant spacesuits could come up to you and hug you tight like you deserve.
-My Alazne is the most beautiful woman in the range of people I could feasibly spend the rest of my life with.”
+Only astronauts wearing impossibly strong sunglasses and revolutionary heat resistant spacesuits could come up to you and hug you tight like you deserve.
+My Alazne is the most beautiful woman in the range of people with whom I could feasably spend the rest of my life.”

 The planchette spells out DONT KNOW ABOUT THAT.